filecoin-project/specs/content/algorithms/crypto/signatures.md

   terms of grinding, which is a real concern in recent proof of stake systems.
 - BLS signatures are aggregatable: one can aggregate signatures from different signers into one single signature.
-This feature enables drastically saving space on the blockchain, especially when aggregating user transactions.
+This feature enables drastically saving space on the blockchain, especially when aggregating user messages.

 **Aggregation Functionality**: The aggregation functionality is commutative and associative, enabling _partial_ aggregation.
 For example, given